andrea-nonali/emotional-maps/README.md

     • GOAL

-The goal is to parse data, that represent an event on three Milan place, from a file and store it in a data structure.
+Given a text file with strings that represents emotional states in a point of Milan, the goal is to parse this strings, crete events and store it in a data structure sorted by occurrence date.
 Once we have stored data we create, under your request, an Emotional Map: a percentage representation of the events that we have stored from a lower bound date and an upper bound date.

     • DATA STRUCTURE